By all appearances his bold stance was a shield against his own actions.

 The flare up was kicked off by the premier of a new documentary, “Surviving R. Kelly”, which details the issue of the musician’s long history of problematic sexual behavior, including his involvement with underage teens.
 Toure’ is featured extensively in the doc, as he conducted an interview with Kelly years ago and attempted to get some answers regarding the accusations.

 Toure’ recently sat in on the podcast The Clubhouse With Mouse Jones to discuss R. Kelly.
-It was on the Instagram account for the show that Dani appeared in the comment section and made a remark directed at the journalist.
+It was on the Instagram account for the show that Dani appeared in the comment section for the post on the episode and made a remark directed at the journalist.

 Once prodded she offered up details of her charge.
 Essence reached out to Dani and she not only spoke at length about the behavior she endured but provided images of private messages she shared with Toure’.
 She announced they worked together until the fall of 2017, and following her departure she went to the Human Resources office and lodged a complaint.

 Dani stated she had to absorb regular sexual comments from the journalist, often graphic in nature.
-In what appears to be something of a pattern, when asked why she elected to go forward to corporate officials at that time, it was in response to Toure’ making regular media appearances to speak out against the then emerging Harvey Weinstein scandal.
+In what appears to be something of a pattern, when asked why she elected to go forward to corporate officials at that time she stated that it was in response to Toure’ making regular media appearances to speak out against the then emerging Harvey Weinstein scandal.

 Understand that he tries to hide behind a layer of naivete’ regarding the toxic nature of workplace harassment, while he was out lecturing against the very same behavior by others.
 How could he actually try to claim it is dismissed as a workplace “environment” issue when he would not accept that explanation during his punditry.
 He makes no better case for himself in the official statement he released, in response to Dani’s recent allegations: